-Mr Wee Phui Gam will, upon re-election as a Director of the Company, remain as Lead Independent Director and the Chairman of the AC and a member of the NC and RC of the Company respectively.
-Mr Wee Phui Gam is considered by the Board to be independent for the purposes of Rule 704(7) of the Catalist Rules of the SGX-ST.
+Dr Danny Oh Beng Teck will, upon re-election as a Director of the Company, remain as Independent Director and a member of the AC, NC and RC of the Company respectively.
+Dr Danny Oh Beng Teck is considered by the Board to be independent for the purposes of Rule 704(7) of the Catalist Rules of the SGX-ST.